2021/22 | Conestoga College

 - Lab coat, scrubs or clinical dress as set forth by the program (should be neat and clean).

-Note: the Cross Centre for Simulation Learning requires full clinical uniform to be worn. i.e. Family of Nursing/RT: scrubs, Paramedic/Pre-Service Fire: uniform
+Note: the Cross Centre for Simulation Learning requires a full clinical uniform to be worn. i.e. Family of Nursing/RT: scrubs, Paramedic/Pre-Service Fire: uniform

 - Closed toe, closed heel shoes.